 Average Pay: $12-18 per hour

-- Ability to spot quality issues quickly
+- You need to spot quality issues quickly.

 2. Make Money with Google AdSense